Skip to product information

 Ecological Role

-Oakleaf Hydrangea flowers support native bees, bumble bees, and butterflies.
-Its dense thickets provide nesting cover for woodland birds.
-The exfoliating bark provides nesting material for birds and habitat for beneficial insects.
-It is a larval host for several native moth species.
+Flowers support native bees, bumblebees, and butterflies.
+Dense thickets provide nesting cover for woodland birds.
+Exfoliating bark provides nesting material for birds and habitat for beneficial insects.
+A larval host for several native moth species.

 In the Cajun Heritage Garden